Meet the farmers behind McDonald’s beef burgers

 Today, the Fouries are among many of the free-range beef suppliers for McDonald’s, who are committed to ethical and sustainable farming practices.

-Cattle are raised primarily on independently owned family farms, like Fourie Vennotskaap, where they spend most of their lives grazing in feedlots.
+Cattle are raised primarily on independently owned family farms, like Fourie Vennootskap, where they spend most of their lives grazing in feedlots.
 When properly managed, feedlots give cattle access to a constant supply of food and clean water.

 These feedlots are specially designed to ensure the cattle engage in natural behaviours.
 It also allows farmers to monitor them frequently, ensuring they are always well-cared for, comfortable, and most importantly, healthy.